SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

 ----------------------------------

 If files contain dates not formatted as ``ISO8601``, tell ``COPY`` how to parse the column.
 After parsing, the date will appear as ``ISO8601`` inside SQream DB.

+These are called date parsers.
+You can find the supported dates in the :ref:`'Supported date parsers' table<copy_date_parsers>` above

 In this example, ``date_col1`` and ``date_col2`` in the table are non-standard. ``date_col3`` is mentioned explicitly, but can be left out.
 Any column that is not specified is assumed to be ``ISO8601``.